 Grower-funded agronomic research

-Additional funds for selected projects are provided by the Western Grains Research Foundation (WGRF) and other occasional funding partners.
+Additional funds for selected projects are provided by the Western Grains Research Foundation (WGRF), Results Driven Agriculture Research (RDAR) and other occasional funding partners.

-Since 1985, CARP has supported canola agronomic research focused on increasing yield and profitability, reducing production risk and enhancing sustainability with effective technology transfer.
-Results are integrated into information tools such as the Canola Research Hub, Canola Digest, Canola Watch, the Canola Encyclopedia and extension presentations.
+Since 1985, CARP has supported canola research that increases yield and profitability, reduces production risk and enhances sustainability.
+Funded projects must include plans for effective knowledge and technology transfer, and results are integrated into the Canola Research Hub, Canola Digest, Canola Watch, the Canola Encyclopedia and extension presentations/events.

 View previously funded CARP projects.